rishavjain08/mifos-gazelle/docs/VNEXT-README.md

   - Cloud instances (AWS, GCP, Azure, etc.)

 ## Prerequisites
-As listed in the main Mifos Gazelle README.md but also this is tested against
+As listed in the main Mifos Gazelle README.md but additionally this has been tested against
 - Ubuntu 20.04 or 22.04 LTS
 - x86_64 or ARM64 architecture

 ## Installation Steps for vNext only installation
-to intall vNext only using Mifos Gazelle
+to install vNext only using Mifos Gazelle
 ```bash
 # Navigate to home directory
 cd $HOME